JuliaPluto/HypertextLiteral.jl/docs/src/index.md

     =#

-To have a convenient notation, our string macro syntax interpolate tuples and generated expressions as concatinated output.
+To have a convenient notation, our string macro syntax interpolate tuples and generated expressions as concatenated output.
 This is currently not supported by `@htl` macro (see Julia ticket #38734).

     a = "A"